Opinion: George Floyd protests and Central Europe’s hypocrisy on racial justice - Kafkadesk

-The current political climate in Europe and the United States is being swept up in the storm of anti-racism and anti-police brutality protests, meant to highlight, condemn and push reforms to put an end to systemic racism and police overreach in many Western countries.
+The current political climate in Europe and the United States is being swept up in the storm of anti-racism and anti-police brutality protests to highlight, condemn and push reforms to put an end to systemic racism and police overreach in many Western countries.

 These protests sprung up after 46-year-old George Floyd was killed in Minneapolis when being arrested by local police officers for using a counterfeit bill.